 The Core class defines the basic operations that every GSS must implement.
 These operations provide service metadata about the GSS as well as define the basic operations required to query, input, update and delete entries from the various feeds.

 The GSS API supports a full predicate language allowing the feeds to be queried using complex predicates including spatial and temporal operators.
 Topics are predefined stored queries on a feed and within the system, topics behave just like read-only feeds.
 The purpose of topics is the have persistent predefined views of a feed for the purpose of notification.
 Since topics are considered feeds, an interested party can subscribe to a topic and be notified whenever a new event satisfies the predicates used to define the topic.
 For example, consider an interested party that lives in the province of Quebec in Canada.
-Such a party could, using the boundary of the province of Quebec, define a topic with the title “Quebec Change Requests”.
+Such a party could, using the boundary of the province of Quebec, define a topic with the title “Quebec Change Requests.”

 Topics class